You Are Here: Home » Major Table Tennis Tournaments

 But what other Major tournaments are there?

-The top players also play in many other international tournaments throughout the year such as the World Cup, the World Team Cup and the series of tournaments which make up the ITTF World Tour.
+The top players also play in many other international tournaments throughout the year and the ITTF have established a hierarchy of events.

 The list of competitions just goes on and on.